kaltura/DeveloperPortalDocs/documentation/PlayKit/KalturaAnalyticsPlugin-Android.md

 [![Android](https://img.shields.io/badge/Android-Supported-green.svg)](https://github.com/kaltura/player-sdk-native-ios)

-This article describes the steps required to use Kaltura Analytics Plugin in Android devices.
+This article describes the steps required for using the Kaltura Analytics Plugin in Android devices as well as the supported events.

-## Enabling Kaltura Analytics Plugin for the Kaltura Player
+## Configuring the Player

-To enable Kaltura Analytics Plugin in Android devices for the Kaltura Player do the following steps:
+### Enabling the Kaltura Analytics Plugin for the Kaltura Player

-Register the Plugin inside your app:
+To enable the Kaltura Analytics Plugin in Android devices, register the plugin inside your application as follows:

 ```
 PlayKitManager.registerPlugins(KalturaAnalyticsPlugin.factory);
 ```

-## Configuring the plugin config object for Kaltura Analytics Plugin
+### Configuring the Plugin Configuration Object for the Kaltura Analytics Plugin

-To configure the Plugin, add the following configuration to your `pluginConfig`:
+To configure the plugin, add the following configuration to your `pluginConfig`:

 ```
 private void configureKalturaStatsPlugin(PlayerConfig pluginConfig) {